howonlee/mertonon/docs/roadmap.md

 - Be weird about the data tables
 - Email integration (as first integration)
 - Password reset
-- Low-touch paid option (Stripe integration on homepage - integration for paying to use Mertonon, not integrated into Mertonon, keygen impl, integrated licensing)
 - Fold in total FE state with pretty baroque pathing, actually
 - Bookmarks
 - Weight painter and modal changing